-further solving yields $\lambda_{14}=0$, so this vacuum does not satisfy the requirements of the model.
-Through calculation, we found that for all real vacua where two of the $v_i$ are zero, the stationarity conditions $\frac{\partial V}{\partial v_i}=0$ inevitably lead to at least one of $\lambda_{13}=0$ or $\lambda_{14}=0$.
-Thus, in this case, there is no vacuum that satisfies the model requirements.
+Further solving yields $\lambda_{14}=0$, so this vacuum fails to satisfy the model requirements.
+By explicit calculation, we find that for all real vacua in which two of the $v_i$ are zero, the stationarity conditions $\frac{\partial V}{\partial v_i}=0$ inevitably imply that at least one of $\lambda_{13}=0$ or $\lambda_{14}=0$.
+Therefore, in this case, no vacuum satisfies the model requirements.

-Finally, we consider the scenario where three of the $v_i$ are zero.
-Taking $v_2 = v_3 = v_4 = 0$ as an example, the vevs can be denoted as $(v, 0, 0, 0)$.
-In this case, from Eq.~(\ref{Rmu1v1}), we obtain the following unique constraint:
+Finally, we consider the case in which three of the $v_i$ are zero.
+Taking $v_2 = v_3 = v_4 = 0$ as an example, the vevs are $(v, 0, 0, 0)$.
+In this case, Eq.~(\ref{Rmu1v1}) yields the following unique constraint:

-It will not lead to $\lambda_{13}=0$ or $\lambda_{14}=0$, so this vacuum is a solution of the model.
-For other real vacua where three of the $v_i$ are zero, the situation is similar, and all such vacua satisfy the requirements of the model.
+It does not imply $\lambda_{13}=0$ or $\lambda_{14}=0$, so this vacuum is a valid solution of the model.
+For other real vacua in which three of the $v_i$ vanish, the situation is similar, and all such vacua satisfy the requirements of the model.

-In Table~\ref{Table:rvev}, we have summarized the complete list of all possible real vacua and the constraints on the parameter space that allow for each solution.
+In Table~\ref{Table:rvev}, we summarize the complete list of all possible real vacua and the constraints on the parameter space that admit each solution.
 For convenience in comparing real and complex vacua, we classify each real vacuum in the table using the notation R‑X‑Yz.
 Here, R denotes a real vacuum, X is either N (normal vacuum) or I (inert vacuum), Y gives the number of constraints on the potential parameters, and z distinguishes cases with identical values of X and Y.